Table of Contents

-These talismans and amulets were carved out of various precious stones, inscribed with texts from The Book of the Dead, and were placed over the deceased’s heart during mummification to provide protection and courage.
+These talismans and amulets were carved out of various precious stones, sometimes even inscribed with texts from The Book of the Dead, and were placed over the deceased’s heart during mummification to provide protection and courage.

 It was believed that the scarab had the power to guide the souls into the Underworld and help them during the ceremony of justification when faced with Ma’at, the feather of truth.

 However, the scarab beetle amulets and talismans were also popular among the living, both rich and poor.
-People wore and used them for various purposes, including marriages, spells, and good wishes.
+People wore and used them for various protection purposes, including marriages, spells, and good wishes.